-Intensity Level Topographies of Problematic Behavior Steps taken to ensure safety Type of SAMA containment Protocol post Safety Intervention Level 1 Individual begins to show signs of potentially engaging in severe aggression and/or vocal/verbal intensity in the form of threats towards self or others The individual is removed from the immediate vicinity of the situation and a de-escalatio n conversatio n is held or attempted NO SAMA NEEDED Individual is asked if they are ready to remain safe.
+Intensity Level Topographies of Problematic Behavior Steps taken to ensure safety Type of SAMA containment Protocol post Safety Intervention Level 1 Individual begins to show signs of potentially engaging in severe aggression and/ or vocal/verbal intensity in the form of threats towards self or others The individual is removed from the immediate vicinity of the situation and a de-escalation conversation is held or attempted NO SAMA NEEDED Individual is asked if they are ready to remain safe.
 Appropriate staff contacts parents, consults the Restorative Justice Team, Counseling team, and leadership team.
-Level 2 ANY Individual engages in any of the following/multiple of the following safety compromising behaviors around others or to self: Punching, kicks, strikes, running out of the building or into an unsafe space, any infliction that pierces the skin (biting, pinching, scratching) hair pulling, property destruction, items over 2 pounds thrown or made projectile, body fluids making purposeful contact on another person, weapons being The individual is taken to a safe space in which there are padded surfaces and privacy through a transportatio n method as follows: 1) Two trained adults stand on either side of the individual 2) The adults then place their arm beneath the individuals underarm/shoulder area.
-3) The adults then place their opposite arm SAMA upper body containment begins once the individual is placed in the safe space.
+Level 2 ANY Individual engages in any of the following/ multiple of the following safety compromising behaviors around others or to self: Punching, kicks, strikes, running out of the building or into an unsafe space, any infliction that pierces the skin (biting, pinching, scratching) hair pulling, property destruction, items over 2 pounds thrown or made projectile, body fluids making purposeful contact on another person, weapons being yielded of any kind, The individual is taken to a safe space in which there are padded surfaces and privacy through a transportation method as follows: 1) Two trained adults stand on either side of the individual 2) The adults then place their arm beneath the individuals underarm/ shoulder area.
+3) The adults then place their opposite arm in a two to three finger grip around the individual is now lifted up or SAMA upper body containment begins once the individual is placed in the safe space.
 If upper body containment is ineffective at preventing the lower limbs from injuring self or others, lower body SAMA containment is applied to protect the individual and others.
 SAMA containment is not held longer than 10 minute intervals.
-After 10 minutes, the individual is released to readjust appropriate grip to avoid injury, switch out SAMA facilitators, or to move back to the safe space if the After individual is calm physically and verbally for 60 seconds while in the containment, SAMA containment is released.
+After 10 minutes, the individual is released to readjust appropriate grip to avoid injury, After individual is calm physically and verbally for 60 seconds while in the containment, SAMA containment is released.
 The individual must remain seated and calm verbally/physicall y for 5 minutes before staff can re-engage in interaction.
 Staff can have a restorative conversation with the individual and follow through with contacting the parents.
-If restorative conversation is not the fitting for the individual, the staff can administer simple compliance tasks
+If restorative conversation is not the fitting for the individual, the staff can administer simple compliance tasks self- beh which is in inflice the topo ther caus injur their inge o included: are -injurious aviors in ch the student danger of cting any of above ographies on mselves, sing severe ry, piercing of r own skin, or esting harmful stances. physically guided to the safe space. switch out SAMA facilitators, or to move back to the safe space if the individual has moved off of the safe space.
+At no point in time is the SAMA held for longer than necessary to keep the individual safe.
+If deemed necessary by the supervising staff, appropriate law enforcement may be called for severe circumstances at this time, such as wielding a weapon on campus. to ensure that the individual is ready to remain safe and under the instruction of the staff member.
+If appropriate law enforcement was called or contacted, steps within that law enforcement entity can proceed at this time. -- -- -- -- --